 Trump Fires Acting Attorney General for Defying Him on Refugees

-WASHINGTON (CN) – President Donald Trump fired his acting attorney general Monday night for refusing to defend his executive order barring refugees and people from eight predominantly Muslim counties from entering the United States.
+WASHINGTON (CN) – President Donald Trump fired the acting U.S. attorney general Monday night for refusing to defend his executive order barring refugees and people from seven predominantly Muslim counties from entering the United States.

 Saying that Sally Q. Yates, a deputy attorney general under President Barack Obama, had “betrayed the Department of Justice,” Trump replaced her with Dana Boente, U.S. attorney for the Eastern District of Virginia.